 - IRCF<3:0> bits of the OSCCON register are modified. - If the new clock is shut down, a clock start-up delay is started. - Clock switch circuitry waits for a falling edge of the current clock. - 4.
-The current clock is held low and the clock switch circuitry waits for a rising edge in the new clock. - 5.
-The new clock is now active. - The OSCSTAT register is updated as required. - 7.
 Clock switch is complete.